 be refused accreditation

 stop receiving funding from the Australian Government Department of Social Services

 How do I make a complaint?

-If you are not satisfied with the service or care provided you can make a complaint to the Australian Government’s Aged Care Complaints Scheme tel.
+If you are not satisfied with the service or care provided you can make a complaint to the Australian Government’s Aged Care Complaints Commissioner tel.
 1800 550 552.
 The Scheme deals with complaints and concerns about aged care facilities.

 You can also contact the Aged Rights Advocacy Service Inc. (ARAS).
 They can provide information about your rights and an advocate to help you resolve issues, tel.
 8232 5377 or 1800 700 600 (country callers).